 Following the May 2002 bombing, parallel investigations began in France, one on the official hypothesis that the attacks had been conducted by an al-Qaeda affiliate, and the second tracing the possibility of a connection to the Agosta deal.
 The second investigation, spearheaded by former counter-espionage official Claude Thévenet, concluded that the attack may have been orchestrated by Pakistani officials angered by the cessation of bribe payments.
 These conclusions were summarized in a September 2002 report entitled “Nautilus.”
 The Nautilus report was kept secret, but leaked in 2008 and publicized by the French outlet Mediapart.
 This led to further investigations, pushed by families of the victims, by Marc Trévidic and Renaud Van Ruymbeke, into the retro-commissions theory of the attack (Trévidic), and the retro-commissions themselves (Van Ruymbeke).
 Van Ruymbeke also investigated retro-commissions in the Saudi contract.

 A judicial report in 2014 by Van Ruymbeke and another judge confirmed the existence of the retro-commissions, with Balladur and Léotard held responsible, along with the other officials and intermediaries named above.
 The report also gives a total figure of EUR 327 million for commissions paid on the Pakistan and Saudi deals, via the “Network K” of intermediaries, including Takieddine and el-Assir.
 The report concluded that the information they had received could lead to the criminal liability of Balladur and Léotard, for actions carried out in the course of their duties as members of the government, the investigation of which falls under the responsibility of the Court of Justice of the Republic.
-Donnedieu de Vabres, Takieddine, and other officials, were referred for investigation by a Correctional Tribunal—courts which deal with intermediate levels of offences.
-Following an appeal and an order to review the judgement by the Court of Cassation, these referrals were confirmed in May 2016.
+Donnedieu de Vabres, Takieddine, and other officials, were referred for investigation by a Correctional Tribunal—courts which deal with intermediate levels of offenses.
+Following an appeal and an order to review the judgement by the Court of Cassation, these referrals were confirmed in May 2016; in July 2017, they were referred to trial.
+Balladur and Léotard were placed under formal examination by an investigating judge in May and July 2017, respectively.
 The cases remain ongoing.